Xudong-Huang/may/README.md

 ----------

 ## Caveat
-There is a detailed [doc][caveat] that describes May's main restrictions.

-There are four things you should avoid when writing coroutines:
+There is a detailed [document][caveat] that describes May's main restrictions.
+In general, there are four things you should follow when writing programs that use coroutines:
-* Don't call thread blocking API.
-It will hurt the performance.
+* Don't call thread-blocking API (It will hurt the performance);

-* Carefully use Thread Local Storage.
-Access TLS in coroutine may trigger undefined behavior.
+* Carefully use Thread Local Storage (access TLS in coroutine might trigger undefined behavior).

-> It's considered **unsafe** with the following pattern
+> It's considered **unsafe** with the following pattern:
 > ```rust
 > set_tls();
-> coroutine::yield_now(); // or other coroutine api that would cause a scheduling
+> // Or another coroutine's API that would cause scheduling:
+> coroutine::yield_now();
 > use_tls();
 > ```
 > but it's **safe** if your code is not sensitive about the previous state of TLS.
-Or there is no coroutine scheduling between **set** TLS and **use** TLS.
+Or there is no coroutines scheduling between **set** TLS and **use** TLS.

-* Don't run CPU bound tasks for long time, but it's ok if you don't care about fairness.
+* Don't run CPU bound tasks for long time, but it's ok if you don't care about fairness;
 * Don't exceed the coroutine stack.
 It will trigger undefined behavior.

 **Note**